rupakdas18/Fake-News-Detection-After-LLM-Laundering/README.md

 *** Readability score distribution of human-written text vs LLM-generated text  ***

+Figures 5 and 6 show the readability score distribution for all four versions of the COVID-19 dataset and LIAR dataset respectively.

 !["Methodology"](figures/covid-19_readability_comparison.png)

 *Figure 5: Distribution of Readability score for all paraphrasers on the COVID-19 dataset.*